 As soon as the customer signs up, they get access to all of the content you have created.
 In this model, you are still required to be providing new content periodically to prevent losing subscribers.
 This is a great option if you have a broad content base

 Providing modular courses to a goal is a great way to keep subscribers interested and active for longer periods of time.
 They start a course and are guided step by step through predetermined modules.
 A perfect way to structure for educational courses that requires building on concepts.

 Only available for a set amount of time, the content is very specific and provides a quicker fix to problems.
 Great for businesses such as detox programs, it is similar to providing courses because of its more specific content.

 Considering the different types of infrastructure, there is a lot of room for overlap between them.
 This is due to the specific needs of the business and their consumers.

 Banks consider Subscription Services High Risk

-Chargebacks, high-volume sales, possible fraud, low credit history, or little card processing history are all reasons these businesses are considered high-risk.
+Chargebacks, high-volume sales, possible fraud, low credit history, or little card processing history are all reasons these businesses have high risk credit card processing.
 Not every business falls victim to all of these, but the threat of these things make banks nervous.
 But, they understand that there is a possibility for financial success.
 Because of this, acquiring banks require more strict procedures when accepting and underwriting these companies.

 Secure a Payment Gateway for your Business